-1) Non-Responsive - Your website is likely 5+ years old and no thought or technology is in place to make your site scale on mobile devices
+Non-Responsive Website - Your website is likely 5+ years old and no thought or technology is in place to make your site scale on mobile devices.

-2) Bad-Responsive - Your website is 1-5 years old and your developer promised you a responsive website.
+Bad-Responsive Website - Your website is 1-5 years old and your developer promised you a responsive website.
 However, only partial elements scale correctly and the more content you put in, the worse it gets.
-This is just as, if not more frustrating for users than a non-responsive site
+This is just as, if not more frustrating for users than a non-responsive site.

 b) The organization's communication.
-Your web design and the user experience both coincide to shed light on your nonprofit's cause.
+Your web design and the user-experience both coincide to shed light on your nonprofit's cause.
 The website effectively communicates your vision and mission to your desired audience.